 - Preheat the oven to 350 degrees F. Line an 8 x 8 baking pan with parchment paper.
 (These will be near impossible to get out if you don't use it)

-- Combine the oats, oat flour, white whole wheat flour, baking soda, baking powder, salt, and brown sugar in a large bowl.
+- Combine the oats, oat flour, white whole wheat flour, baking soda, baking powder, salt, cinnamon, and brown sugar in a large bowl.
 Stir until combined.

 - In a small bowl, combine the vanilla extract, milk, and large egg.
 Lightly beat with a fork.